tommyli3318/Columns-2/README.md

 **Note**

-The game runs on Python 3 and the pygame module, WHICH I DO NOT OWN!
+The game runs on Python 3 and the pygame package, WHICH I DO NOT OWN!
 I have simply included it as part of the download for convenience

 All credits of pygame go to pygame Community @ www.pygame.org